nextgenthemes/advanced-responsive-video-embedder/README.txt

 ### 2016-12-07 - 8.0.0

+* Fix: 'Take over [video] shortcode' option not working.
+(Always acted as on, default is off)
 * Fix: [video] override putting out a error for not reason.
 * Improved code: Dropped 2 micro classes in favor for antonymous functions.

+### 2016-12-07 - Pro Addon 3.6.6

+* Improved: Load the CSS always in the `<head>`, this enables to change its CSS with the new CSS customizer in WP 3.7 and may also fix issues with caching plugins.

 ### 2016-11-30 - 7.9.23